salsita/node-pg-migrate/README.md

     $ npm install node-pg-migrate

 Installing this module adds a runnable file into your `node_modules/.bin` directory.
-If installed globally (with the -g option), you can run `pg-migrate` and if not, you can run `./node_modules/.bin/pg-migrate`
+If installed globally (with the -g option), you can run `node-pg-migrate` and if not, you can run `./node_modules/.bin/node-pg-migrate`

 ## Usage